 - If you disagree with someone’s post, be polite or just move along.
 Don’t be nasty.

 Censoring comments is an issue that bloggers have to deal with.
 You may choose to moderate comments so they won’t be posted immediately, or you can delete inappropriate comments.
 Some people argue that it’s censorship if you remove their comments and it’s wrong of you to do that.
 But you know what?
-It’s your blog, and tough cookies for them, because your blog is your territory and you can do what you want with it.
+It’s your blog, so tough cookies for them; your blog is your territory and you can do what you want with it.

 Trouble-shooting: Having problems with being unable to like/comment?
-How to fix problems liking/commenting on blogs covers how to addresser a web browser cookies setting issue that could be preventing you from liking or commenting on other people’s blogs.
+How to fix problems liking/commenting on blogs shows how to make sure your web browser cookie settings aren’t causing the problem.

 Tips from Bloggers: How to Have a Better Experience